Karen Pierce: Career

 Pierce joined the Foreign and Commonwealth Office (FCO) in 1981, inspired by Margaret Thatcher's victory in the 1979 general election, which demonstrated to Pierce that women could "reach the top".
 After studying Japanese, she was posted to Tokyo in 1984.
-In 1987 she returned to London and joined the FCO's Security Policy Department.
-From 1992 to 1995 she worked in Washington, D.C., as Private Secretary to the British Ambassador to the United States, Robin Renwick.
+In 1987, she returned to London and joined the FCO's Security Policy Department.
+From 1992 to 1995, she worked in Washington, D.C., as Private Secretary to the British Ambassador to the United States, Robin Renwick.
 She held various positions at the FCO between 1996 and 2000, including Team Leader for Ukraine, Belarus and Moldova (1996−1997), Deputy Head of the Eastern Adriatic (Balkans) Department (1997−1999) and Head of the FCO Newsroom (1999−2000).

-From 2006 to 2009 Pierce was the UK's Deputy Permanent Representative to the United Nations in New York.
+From 2006 to 2009, Pierce was the UK's Deputy Permanent Representative to the United Nations in New York.
 In this capacity, she acted as the President of the UN Security Council in April 2007 and in May 2008.
 From 2009 to 2012, she was Director for South Asia and Afghanistan at the FCO, acting as the UK Special Representative for Afghanistan and Pakistan from June 2010 to June 2011.

-From 2012 to 2015 Pierce was posted to Geneva as the UK's Permanent Representative to the United Nations and other international organisations there.
+From 2012 to 2015, Pierce was posted to Geneva as the UK's Permanent Representative to the United Nations and other international organisations there.
 From May 2015 to February 2016 she was the British Ambassador to Afghanistan, the second woman to serve in that role.
 Until early 2018, she served as the FCO's Director General Political.

-In March 2018 Pierce became the Permanent Representative of the United Kingdom to the United Nations in New York, the first woman to take on the role.
+In March 2018, Pierce became the Permanent Representative of the United Kingdom to the United Nations in New York, the first woman to take on the role.
 During this time, Britain coordinated the Security Council's activities on Myanmar.

-In 2020 Pierce moved to Washington, D.C., after being appointed as Britain's first female ambassador to the United States.
+In 2020, Pierce moved to Washington, D.C., after being appointed as Britain's first female ambassador to the United States.
 On 7 November 2024, following the 2024 United States presidential election, the Chancellor of the Duchy of Lancaster, Pat McFadden, announced that Pierce was doing "an excellent job" as ambassador, with the "full confidence of the British government", and would remain in Washington until after Donald Trump's inauguration in January 2025.
-Pierce is considered broadly popular across the political spectrum in the United States, with senior Republican campaign adviser Chris LaCivita, the co-campaign manager during Donald Trump's victorious 2024 presidential campaign, describing her as "professional universally-respected" and bemoaning her replacement.
+Pierce is considered broadly popular across the political spectrum in the United States, with senior Republican campaign adviser Chris LaCivita, the co-campaign manager during Donald Trump's victorious 2024 presidential campaign, describing her as "professional, universally-respected" and bemoaning her replacement.
+Trump had told Starmer he wanted to keep Pierce in place according to the Sunday Times.

 Known for her flamboyance and colourful outfits, Pierce has made regular appearances on Fox News and other US media.

-On 20 December 2024 Prime Minister Sir Keir Starmer announced the appointment of Peter Mandelson to be the next British Ambassador to the United States of America.
+On 20 December 2024, Prime Minister Sir Keir Starmer announced the appointment of Peter Mandelson to be the next British Ambassador to the United States of America.
 He took up the position on 10 February 2025.

-In February 2025, Pierce was named as the Prime Minister’s Special Envoy to the Western Balkans.
+In February 2025, Pierce was named as the Prime Minister's Special Envoy to the Western Balkans.